phaustin/a301_students_eoas/notebooks/week10/week10_topics.md

 - Cloudsat: Combining datasets and analyzing radar microphysics with {ref}`week10:radar_micro`

+## Week10: topics for Friday

+- Landsat: Color image processing: {ref}`week10:false_color`

+## Reading for Monday -- two sets of notes on flux and radiance

+- These two readings provide the background to look at Cloudsat's flux-heating rate dataset

+  - Week 11 folder: Flux and radiance review

+  - Week 11 folder: The flux version of the Schwartzchild equation

 ## Assignment 5: Due midnight on Wednesday, March 29

 ### Radar problem